yuselg/3311-W20-Public/Lab0-Spec/readme.md

 ## Your approach to assigned work and "learning"
 There are some fairly blunt suggestions about how to approach this course (see [Leamnson, 2002](http://www.eecs.yorku.ca/~eiffel/pdf/Learning-FirstJob.pdf)).

-In Lab0, you are given a score (for your own benefit) -- but it is not weighted as part of your final grade.
+In Lab0, you are given a score purely for your own benefit (it is not weighted as part of your final grade).
 You can submit as many times as you wish.
 Each time we check your submision and provide you with feedback.
-Once submision closes wwe will grade it.
+Once submision closes we will grade it.

 The Lab0 challenge below is simple -- compared to what you can expect later.
-If you do not receive 100% by the end of Week1 on Lab0, then that may indicate that you need to take more OO programminmg and data structure courses -- before doing this course.
+If you do not score 100% by the end of Week1 on Lab0, then that may indicate that you need to take more OO programminmg and data structures courses -- before doing this course.
 It does mean that you are not yet ready for the main  bulk of the work coming very soon down the pipeline.

 Expect Lab0 to take a large chunk of time (more time than available in the scheduled lab session).
 Complete most of the work on your own before your scheduled lab session.
 Attend every scheduled lab seesion and use it to get help from the teaching assistants and lecturers.